 Hailed as “an American response to Sibelius” by the Boston Globe, his music has been performed by the Hong Kong, Buffalo, and Colorado Springs Philharmonics; Tucson Symphony; vocal ensembles Roomful of Teeth, Lorelei, and The Thirteen; and soloists including Sasha Cooke, Arlen Hlusko, Anyango Yarbo-Davenport, Sonja Tengblad, and Emily Marvosh, among many others.
 His chamber music collaborations include SOLI Chamber Ensemble, Tanglewood New Fromm Players, Norbotten NEO (Sweden), and the Jasper, Momenta, Daedalus, and Arneis String Quartets.

 Ordway has released four critically-acclaimed solo recordings on the Acis label in addition to compilation appearances on Naxos, Bright Shiny Things, and TRPTK (Netherlands).
 In 2025, he will release recordings of two choral works: North Woods with the Lorelei Ensemble and Three Kalevala Songs with Rutgers University Kirkpatrick Choir.
+In addition to his work as a composer, Ordway is active as a writer, director, video artist, and photographer.
+He has presented solo photography exhibitions at the Kunstverein Familie Montez in Frankfurt am Main and at Boston’s Laconia Gallery.

 His work is supported by numerous awards, fellowships, and grants from the National Endowment for the Arts, ASCAP, NewMusicUSA, the American Composers Orchestra, Alice M. Ditson Fund of Columbia University, American Music Center, Pennsylvania Council on the Arts, American Composers Forum, and American Opera Projects, where he was a Fellow.
 A recipient of the Tuttle Creative Residency Award from Haverford College’s Hurford Center for the Arts and Humanities, he has also been invited for residencies at Copland House, Visby International Center for Composers (Sweden), Brush Creek Foundation for the Arts (WY), Willapa Bay AiR (WA), and Hambidge Center for Creative Arts & Sciences, where he was a Distinguished Fellow.
 He has served as Composer-in-Residence at the Cabrillo, Newburyport, and Carolina Chamber Music Festivals.